Trisha Yearwood’s meatloaf recipe is all you need to say goodbye to boring meatloaf once and for all!

-Trisha Yearwood’s Meatloaf
+Trisha Yearwood’s Meatloaf Recipe

-There are many, many meatloaf recipes out there, but this one is tried, tested, and one of the best.
+There are many, many meatloaf recipes out there.
+But this one is tried, tested, and one of the best.

-Ground beef: 85/15 or 80/20 ground beef makes a moist and juicy meatloaf.
+- Ground beef.
+85/15 or 80/20 ground beef makes a moist and juicy meatloaf.

-Saltine crackers: It’s the element that binds the meatloaf.
+- Saltine crackers.
+It’s the element that binds the meatloaf.
 You can also use breadcrumbs, oats, cornflakes, quinoa, or flaxseed.

-Egg: It also helps bind the meatloaf mixture along with the crackers.
+- Egg.
+It also helps bind the meatloaf mixture along with the crackers.

-Ketchup and mustard: They give the meatloaf more flavor and moisture.
+- Ketchup and mustard.
+They give the meatloaf more flavor and moisture.

-Yellow onion: Chop it finely to ensure that it cooks while baking.
+- Yellow onion.
+Chop it finely to ensure that it cooks while baking.

 Tips for the Best Meatloaf

-How to Serve Meatloaf
+How to Serve Trisha Yearwoods’ Meatloaf

 It may be highly addictive, but it’s hardly a meal by itself.
 Round out your dinner with these fantastic sides that complement meatloaf beautifully.

+- Pasta.
 Pasta pairs wonderfully well with meatloaf, too, so why not serve it with spaghetti, pesto, or Alfredo sauce?

+- Veggies.
 If you’re going for something light, how about a side of mashed cauliflower, steamed broccoli, roasted vegetables, or a salad with vinaigrette?